Don't Let Your Permissions be Hijacked!

 This is even more important, if you assume both server-level and database-level DBA duties in a database, but you admit other users – be they developers, junior DBAs etc – into the db_ddladmin role in one or more databases.
 The more powerful your permissions are, the more interesting it will be to hijack them.

 Or even better: do not add users directly to db_ddladmin, but instead create a database role or an AD group that you add to db_ddladmin and DENY that role or AD group the permission ALTER ANY DATABASE DDL TRIGGER.
 This group would be the only member of db_ddladmin.
-Then you add all users that need full rights to create tables, procecdures etc to this role instead of db_ddladmin.
+Then you add all users who need full rights to create tables, procedures etc to this role instead of db_ddladmin.
 In the rest of this article, I will refer to this role/group as our_ddladmin.
-The style of the name imples a database role, but as I said, it could also be an AD group.
-When ever you see this name this means db_ddladmin minus rights to DDL triggers.
+The style of the name implies a database role, but as I said, it could also be an AD group.
+Whenever you see this name, this means db_ddladmin minus rights to DDL triggers.
 (Why not simply DENY db_ddladmin directly?
 SQL Server does not agree to that.)

 Cross-DB attacks could be performed with help of DDL triggers, but I will cover this in the chapter on DML triggers, as it is just a variation of that type of attack.

-, that the job may fail due to a mismatch in dbo between the database and sys.databases, as I discussed in the previous chapter.
+Beware that if you specify @ExecuteAsUser='dbo', the job may fail due to a mismatch in dbo between the database and sys.databases, as I discussed in the previous chapter, as long as you have not embraced the habit of always explicitly set the database owner after restoring a backup.

-On the other hand, the maintenance plans in SSMS, do not have any such option, so you with them you have no choice but to be open to permission hijacking.
-Before you panic and throw them out the window thinking that they are big security risks.
-I like to put things in perspective.
-First or all, keep in mind that the issue is only with index and statistics maintenance, as they fire DDL triggers.
+On the other hand, the maintenance plans in SSMS do not have any similar option, so with them you have no choice but to be open to permission hijacking.
+Before you panic and throw them out the window thinking that they are big security risks, I like to put things in perspective.
+First of all, keep in mind that the issue is only with index and statistics maintenance, as they fire DDL triggers.
 BACKUP and DBCC CHECKDB do not fire DDL triggers, and thus the protection for EXECUTE AS USER is not needed for them.
 (In fact, when I tested, DBCC CHECKDB failed when I bracketed it with EXECUTE AS USER.)

 Disclaimer: Maintenance plans may include a few more operations than just BACKUP, DBCC CHECKDB and index/statistics maintenance.
 I have not tested all operations to see if they fire DDL triggers, nor have I tested all flavours of the BACKUP statement.
 If you want to know whether a certain action fires a DDL trigger, I recommend that you test for yourself.
 On a database processed by the maintenance job, set up a DDL trigger that logs the result of the eventdata() function to a table.
 Then you can see the next morning what you trapped.